Drama

 The Arts at Springwell aim to prepare students to be culturally aware and creatively open-minded citizens in a world where the diverse range of visual and expressive arts are an important influence in everyday life.
 It does this by:

-• Providing insight into range of visual and expressive, cultural and creative experiences.
+- Providing insight into a range of visual and expressive, cultural and creative experiences.

 Key Stage 3